OmarAbdo/OmarAbdo/readme.md

 I'm a **Senior Full-Stack Engineer** and **AI Engineer** with 8+ years of experience building scalable solutions in fintech, SaaS, and AI.
 Always working on my next growth project, focusing on cutting-edge Web & AI applications and scalable architecture solutions.

-My expertise spans the full technology stack, from machine learning algorithms to microservices architecture, as well as frontend development always following clean code principles and domain-driven design.
+My expertise spans the full technology stack, from machine learning algorithms to microservices architecture, as well as frontend development always following clean code principles & DDD.

 </td>
 <td width="65%" valign="top">